Interoop/Retronyx-Website/README.md

 # Info
-Basic and now outdated Retronyx website used for information about our minecraft server.
+Basic and now outdated Retronyx website used for shareing information about our minecraft server.
 - This website is canceled, and now being used as redrirect.